Schedule Kubernetes Pods with Slurm

 GPUs cannot be shared between Kubernetes Pods and Slurm jobs.
 The Kubernetes k8s-device-plugin and Slurm's GPU allocation mechanisms are incompatible, leading to conflicts if both are used simultaneously.

-in the Pod annotations also ensures that the Pod is scheduled on a Node with no other Slurm jobs running.
+.
+This annotation also ensures that the Pod is scheduled on a Node with no other Slurm jobs running. - Create a dedicated user in your Slurm environment for Kubernetes Pods, and set exclusivity to be per user, as well as supply the

 Time limits